aammd/Habitat_Filtering/MS/OrgSize2.md

 ### Study site and bromeliad species

-We focused on three species of bromeliads from contrasting habitats; the same taxa as were surveyed in the original observational work.
-Each species was collected from a habitat where they are commonly found: _Aechmea nudicaulis_ (full sun habitats), _Vriesea neoglutinosa_ (partial shade), and _Neoregelia cruenta_ (deep shade).
-However, Neoregelia is also a habitat generalist; so common and broadly distributed that it is found alongside all other species.
-This made _Neoregelia_ a good choice for our within-species experiment.

 We performed our experiments at the Parque Nacional de Jurubatiba, Northeast Rio de Janeiro state, Brazil ($22^{\circ}$ S $41^{\circ}$).
 The landscape is composed of large semi-open patches of shrubs which form shady patches interspersed with very exposed, sunny habitats.
 Bromeliads form dense colonies in the landscape, which is a dry sandy habitat (_restinga_ vegetation).
-The landscape is composed of large semi-open stands of shrubs which create a mosaic of shade interspersed with very exposed, open sand.
-Bromeliad taxa here are known to contain diverse communities of macroinvertebrates, zooplankton and bacteria.
+The landscape is composed of large semi-open clumps of shrubs interspersed with very exposed, open sand.
+Several bromeliad taxa here are known to contain diverse communities of macroinvertebrates, zooplankton and bacteria.

-Each experimental block contained six bromeliads; all six communities were combined to form the starting community for all bromeliads in the block.
-Each experiment consisted of five blocks.
-We created our starting communities by sampling six bromeliads (between-species: two of each species; within-species: three from open habitat, three from closed) and then redistributing their macroinvertebrate fauna and tank water for zooplankton and bacteria.
-We refer to these starting communities as "homogenized".
-Macroinvertebrate communities were sampled by washing the plants thoroughly and passing the water through 1mm and 180µm mesh.
-They were then identified to the lowest taxonomic level possible in the field (genus or family).
-Homogenized communities contained the mean abundance of each macroinvertebrate morphospecies group from all six original communities (adjusted for slight mortality during captivity).
-To homogenize zooplankton, protist and bacteria communities, we collected an equal volume of tank water from each plant, mixed and returned equal volumes to all bromeliads.
-In our first experiment we used 100ml of inoculum from each plant, standardizing the volume drawn from each.
+### Experimental design

+We performed two related experiments: one which contrasted different bromeliad species from different habitats ("between-species"), and a second which contrasted the same bromeliad species from different habitats ("within- species").
+We focused on three bromeliad species (Bromeliaceae) from three contrasting habitats; these species and habitats are identical to those surveyed by Farjalla et al. (2010).
+Each bromeliad species was collected from its typical
+habitat: _Aechmea nudicaulis_ (full sun habitats), _Vriesea neoglutinosa_
+(partial shade), and _Neoregelia cruenta_ (deep shade).
+However, _Neoregelia_ is also a habitat generalist: common and broadly distributed, it is found alongside all other species.
+Therefore, we chose _Neoregelia_  for our second, within- species experiment.
+This second experiment compared _Neoregelia_ communities between full sun and deep shade.

+Both between- and within-species experiments used similar designs: five blocks of six bromeliads each.
+To create each block in the between-species experiment, we collected two bromeliads of each species; in the within-species experiment we collected three bromeliads from open habitats and three from closed.
+In both experiments, all bromeliads in a block were stocked with a nearly identical starting community, intermediate between that of all six bromeliads in that block.
+We made these starting communities by sampling, then combining, each of three major groups: macroinvertebrates, zooplankton and bacteria.
+We sampled macroinvertebrates by thoroughly rinsing each bromeliad and passing the water through 1mm and 180μm mesh to collect aquatic macroinvertebrates.
+We identified these animals to morphospecies, then divided them equally among the six bromeliads in the block.
+Therefore each bromeliad received the average density of each morphospecies, correcting for a small amount of mortality in captivity.

-All bromeliads were sterilized, returned to their original habitat and stocked with the homogenized community.
-We sterilized plants by thoroughly rinsing them with water, followed by 70% ethanol, and then hanging them upside down to dry overnight.
-We confirmed that this technique removed all invertebrates and most detritus by dissecting a sterilized bromeliad.
-Plants were replaced in a similar local habitat to their original, and enclosed in a 2mm mesh cage to prevent colonization by insects.
+We sampled the starting zooplankton and bacteria communities by mixing an equal volume of filtered tank water from each plant (approximately 100ml plant^-1^), returning the same volumes to all bromeliads.
+We emptied bromeliads by hanging them upside down to dry for at least 24 hours and rinsing with 70% ethanol.
+Any coarse detritus found in the bromeliads was cleaned, frozen and thawed (to kill insect resting eggs).
+We confirmed that this technique removed all invertebrates and most detritus by dissecting an empty bromeliad.
+Bromeliads were placed in a local habitat similar to their original, each enclosed in a 2mm mesh cage to prevent colonization by insects.
+We then added the starting communities of macroinvertebrates, zooplankton and bacteria.

 The experiment lasted for 12 days, after which we sampled and preserved all macroinvertebrates, and a sample of zooplankton and bacteria.